PDAL/PDAL/doc/pipeline.rst

   array of strings.
 Each element in the array is the tag of another stage to be set as input to the current stage.

+* Stages are processed sequentially in the order listed.
+An empty default input list is created when interpretation of the pipeline begins.

 * Reader stages will disregard the ``inputs`` member.
 When the current stage is a reader it is added to the default input list.

 * If ``inputs`` is specified for a writer or filter, those inputs are used for the current stage.
-The default input list is cleared and replaced with the current stage.
+The default input list is replaced with the current stage.

-* If ``inputs`` is not specified for a writer or filter, the default input list is used and is replaced with the current stage.
+* If ``inputs`` is not specified for a writer or filter, the default input list is used for the current stage.
+The default input list is replaced with the current stage.

 * A ``tag`` mentioned in another stage's ``inputs``  must have been previously defined in the ``pipeline`` array.